joshfrench/om-wiki-fork/Conceptual-overview.md

 ## Application State

 `om.core/transact!` is used to transition the application state.
-The transition function should not rely on information not obtained by `deref`-ing a cursor, `om.core/get-state`, `om.core/transact!`, or `om.core/update!`.
+The transition function should only rely on information obtained by `deref`-ing a cursor, `om.core/get-state`, `om.core/transact!`, or `om.core/update!`.